- 1. Winter is the season of Roasted Sweet Potato vendor in Japan

 Yes, he was a vendor of roasted sweet potato.

-I think he happened to notice me, little child staying alone inside car in cold winter, and felt a kind of sorry that he gave me the hot roasted sweet potato by throwing it through the window that opened upper half.
+I think he happened to notice me, little child staying alone inside car in cold winter, and felt a kind of sorry that he gave me the hot roasted sweet potato by throwing it through the window which was opened upper half.

 I really thanked him although I don’t remember his face or what else he said anymore.